jlmc/hibernate-tunings/batch-processing-best-practices-with-jpa-and-hibernate/README.md

 ## Hibernate automatic JDBC batching

+- Hibernate allows you to switch automatically from non-batching to batching `PreparedStatement`(s) without no data access code changes.

-- SessionFactory level
+### SessionFactory level

 ```xml
 <property name="hibernate.jdbc.batch_size" value="10"/>
 ```

-- Session level
+### Session level

 ```java
 EntityManager em = ...
 em.unwrap(Session.class).setJdbcBatchSize(1234);
 ```

-- Hibernate allows you to switch automatically from non-batching to batching `PreparedStatement`(s) without no data access code changes.

 - Many other data access frameworks require you to change the access code in order to enable JDBC batching.

 ## Identify columns and JDBC Batching

 - If the primary key table use Identity columns (serial), then hibernate would disable batched inserts.

-- Once an entity becomes managed, the Persistence context needs to know the entity identifier to construct the first level cache entry key, and, for the identity columns the only way to find the primary key value is to execute the insert statement!!!
+  - Once an entity becomes managed, the Persistence context needs to know the entity identifier to construct the first level cache entry key, and, for the identity columns the only way to find the primary key value is to execute the insert statement (flush)!!!
 - This restriction does not apply to update and delete statements witch can still benefit from JDBC batching even if the entity uses the identity strategy.

 ---

 ## Cascading Parent-child entity state transition

-Please see the test example `CascadingParentChildEntityStateTransitions` class.
+- Please see the test example `CascadingParentChildEntityStateTransitions` class.

-Even if we have batching activated in Hibernate, but we are using the cascading flush strategy like for example the following example:
+- Even if we have batching activated in Hibernate, but we are using the cascading flush strategy like for example the following example:

 ```java
 package io.github.jlmc.batching;